 Websites like Swagbucks pay users points for things they are already doing online, like searching, watching videos, and shopping.
 Using these platforms, users can easily secure anywhere from a few dollars in gas cards to a few hundred dollars (depending on the time they are willing to put in).

 Earning on these platforms is simple.
 Just sign up!
 It can take a while to earn a significant amount of points (depending on how you use these platforms), so websites like these aren’t a great option for an urgent situation, but dedicated users can expect to earn between $5 to $10 a day through each platform.

 Purchase Gas Cards at a Discount Through Gift Card Websites

-You can find discounted gas cards for sale through gift card-buying websites like Gift Card Granny, Cardpool, and Raise.
+You can find discounted gas cards for sale through gift card-buying websites like Gift Card Granny and Raise.
 These websites purchase gift cards for a portion of their total value from people looking to trade in gift cards for cash; you can save on your gas bill by purchasing cards from the site at a discount.

 Take Surveys to Help You Earn Points Towards Gas Gift Cards

-While websites like Swagbucks offer users a wide assortment of ways to earn virtual points towards gift cards, other websites like Survey Junkie are focused specifically on paying users for completing paid surveys.
+While websites like Swagbucks offer users a wide assortment of ways to earn virtual points towards gift cards, other websites like Survey Junkie are focused specifically on paying users for completing paid online surveys.
 These platforms make it easy for you to earn points as a regular part of your day because you can take surveys whenever you have a few minutes to spare.

 One of the biggest advantages of using a focused platform like Survey Junkie is that you will get points for your time, even if you don’t qualify for the survey you match with, so you’re never wasting time filling out dead-end questionnaires.
 Another good survey site to get free gift cards that you can then exchange for free gas is Inboxdollars.